 - In-house optimization algorithms ensuring accurate model parameters in short time

-Are you interested in further information?
-Feel free to contact our friendly experts.
-Together we will find a solution for your challenges.
+Interested in further information?
+Feel free to contact our experts.
+Together we will find a solution to your challenges.

 From Measuring…Thermophysical properties are the basis for countless industrial research and optimization processes.
 The increasing number of synthetically produced substances as well as the combination of mixtures and extending operation ranges of fluids requires precise measurement of thermophysical properties.
 FVTR offers advanced measurement technique on scientific level.
 Many reviewed publications in the last decade and satisfied customers are a prove of this!